🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Installation

-Installing the fish finder was more work than I had anticipated, but this is mostly due to the nature of how pontoon boats are laid out, and not necessarily because this particular unit was difficult to install.
+Installing the fish finder was more work than I had anticipated, but this is mostly due to the way pontoon boats are laid out, not necessarily because this particular unit was difficult to install.

-I found that the box had just about everything I needed to install the fish finder, but it was missing a few things that I consider to be important.
+The box contained just about everything I needed to install the fish finder, but it was missing a few things that I consider important.

 I wrote a full and in-depth post on how to install this fish finder on a pontoon boat here.
 If you get this unit and are ready to install it, this list will probably be helpful.

-This is a list of the materials I had to purchase to do the install on my 'toon that were not included in the box.
+This is a list of the materials I had to purchase to install my 'toon, which was not included in the box.

 • Six 1/4″ (.6mm) stainless steel bolts that are 1.25″ (3cm) long